pytest-dev/pytest-qt/docs/intro.rst

 for `PyQt5`_, `PyQt6`_, `PySide2`_ and `PySide6`_ applications.

-The main usage is to use the ``qtbot`` fixture, responsible for handling ``qApp`` creation as needed and provides methods to simulate user interaction, like key presses and mouse clicks:
+The main usage is to use the ``qtbot`` fixture, responsible for handling ``qApp`` creation as needed, and registering widgets for testing:

 .. code-block:: python